Suzanne Mayer Stein – Havemeyer Collection

 The Mayers lived in a beautiful mansion at Mountain Side Farm, given to them as a wedding gift by Nathalie’s parents.
 The mansion, built between 1887 and 1890, later became the home of Stephen Birch, Sr., his wife, son and daughter.
 Birch eventually added a wing, which includes the York room.
-The mansion is now the administration building at Ramapo College.
+The mansion, now known as the Birch Mansion, is the administration building of Ramapo College.

 Collection Description: The collection includes primarily photographs of several aspects Mountainside Farm during the Havemeyer, Mayer and Birch eras, including people, buildings, animals and landscapes.
 The undated letter from Suzanne M. Stein (presumed 2008) in the correspondence folder lists descriptions of several photographs.
 Architectural drawings, a Havemeyer genealogical chart, newspaper clippings about family events and a shotgun complete the collection.

 - Book: Butter Tests of Registered Jersey Cows, 1894.
 Separated to Mountainside Farms Collection.

 - Book: Milk Register.
 Separated to Mountainside Farms Collection

 - Shotgun: Separate box in the Suzanne Mayer Stein–Havemeyer Collection – 2008.12.001

 Subject Headings: Photographs of family, Havemeyer House, Mayer/ Birch Mansion, Mountainside / Mahrapo Farm.
 Genealogical chart.
 Newspaper article about various relatives.
 Shotgun in separate box.